Last Updated on November 4, 2021 by Grow with Bovees

-The Cutter Mattock usually comes with a long handle, although smaller single-handed ones can be found and are very useful in smaller gardens, especially when pulling up weeds with deeper roots.
+This Mattock tool usually comes with a long handle, although smaller single-handed ones can be found and are very useful in smaller gardens, especially when pulling up weeds with deeper roots.

 It is a rigid handle, made either from wood or fiberglass (and maybe sometimes metal).
 The rigidness and length allow for easy swinging, whether they’re small swings for garden landscaping or large ones for stump breaking or root cutting.

-A Pick Mattock is exactly the same as the Cutter Mattock, the only difference being the lack of an axe head.
+A Pick Mattock is exactly the same as the Cutter Model, the only difference being the lack of an axe head.
 In its place is a pick.

 As far as Mattocks go, this version is better suited for breaking very hard ground, which renders the Cutter Mattock almost useless.